CaroAMN/rescue_orphan_code_results/README.md

-# Rescuing Orphan Bioinformatics Workflows esults
+# Rescuing Orphan Bioinformatics Workflows results

 This repository contains the Jupyter notebooks used for the analyses, figure generation, and selected results associated with the manuscript: